 Gonzales “mentioned something about Facetiming with his kids” after the two ate, and said he said he had to go outside to speak with them, but never returned, according to Barba, who identified the man in court as Gonzales.

-Barba said she asked the waitress for the bill — which she thought was close to $200 — and paid it using part of her rent money because she was embarrassed about what had happened.
+Barba said she asked the waitress for the bill — which she thought was close to $200 — and paid it because she was embarrassed about what had happened.

 “I felt humiliated a little bit,” she said.